Choi Hyo-eun

-Biography and career
+Early life

 Choi studied theatre and film at Cheongju University.
 Choi Hyo Eun is an actress under the artist management company Star Iyagi Entertainment.

+Career

-She started her acting career in 2007 when she was 15 years old with the MBC drama Assorted Gems.
-In 2011, she continued to appear on the small screen with the movie called All My Love.
-Two years later Choi Hyo Eun got her first film role through Fists of Legend.
+She started her acting career in 2006 when she was 14 years old in her first film role A Dirty Carnival.
+In 2007 when she was 15 years old appeared in the MBC drama Assorted Gems.
+In 2011, she continued to appear on the small screen with the movie All My Love.
+In 2010 she appeared as a student girl in 2AM's music video worldcup song No. 1.
+Two years later, Choi Hyo Eun got her second film role through Fists of Legend.
 She also starred in the popular drama Princess Aurora as a supporting actor.
-In 2014, she made a strong impression on the audience when she appeared in five consecutive films on television, notably My Love from the Star with SBS's You're All Surrounded.
+In 2014, she made a strong impression on the audience when she appeared in five consecutive films on television, notably My Love from the Star and SBS's You're All Surrounded.
 In 2015 she appeared in the popular drama Who Are You: School 2015 as Hyo-eun, she was praised for her acting.
-Choi also appeared in Fight for My Way and she played a supporting role and she also acted in the famous and popular drama, Rain or Shine.
+Choi also appeared in Fight for My Way, and she played a supporting role.
+She also acted in the famous and popular drama Rain or Shine.

+Personal life

+She is related to western painter Choi Young-rim, her grandfather from the paternal side of family.